EAddario/askhal/README.md

 ### Stream the Output in Real-Time

-Fetch results as the AI generates them:
+Display results as the AI generates them:

 ```sh
 node askhal.js --model "openrouter/auto" --user "Tell me a story about a brave knight." --responsive